pagkly/Zed/Investopedia3/Tax Haven.md

 [Offshore](https://www.investopedia.com/terms/o/offshore.asp) tax havens benefit from the capital their countries draw into the economy.
 Funds can flow in from individuals and businesses with accounts setup at banks, financial institutions, and other investment vehicles.
 Individuals and corporations can potentially benefit from low or no taxes charged on income in foreign countries where loopholes, credits, or other special tax considerations may be allowed.

-A list of some of the most popular tax haven countries includes Andorra, the Bahamas, Belize, Bermuda, the British Virgin Islands, the [Cayman Islands](https://www.investopedia.com/ask/answers/100215/why-cayman-islands-considered-tax-haven.asp), the Channel Islands, the Cook Islands, The [Island of Jersey](https://www.investopedia.com/ask/answers/061716/why-jersey-considered-tax-haven-c-cs.asp), Hong Kong, The Isle of Man, Mauritius, Lichtenstein, Monaco, Panama, St. Kitts, and Nevis.
+A list of some of the most popular tax haven countries includes Andorra, the Bahamas, Belize, Bermuda, the British Virgin Islands, the [[Cayman Islands]](https://www.investopedia.com/ask/answers/100215/why-cayman-islands-considered-tax-haven.asp), the Channel Islands, the Cook Islands, The [[Island of Jersey]](https://www.investopedia.com/ask/answers/061716/why-jersey-considered-tax-haven-c-cs.asp), Hong Kong, The Isle of Man, Mauritius, Lichtenstein, Monaco, Panama, St. Kitts, and Nevis.

 Worldwide there is not a comprehensively defined standard for the classification of a tax haven country.
 However, there are several regulatory bodies that monitor tax haven countries, including the Organization of Economic Cooperation and Development (OECD) and the U.S. Government Accountability Office.